 Yes, I know that they may seem inconsequential to you, if you’ve never had to live with chronic anxiety.
 But that’s the point.

-These are 14 of the most silly, random things that can be a big deal for someone who has social anxiety
+These are 14 of the silliest, most random things that can be a big deal for someone who has social anxiety

 1. Having to talk when you’re in a large group